Transferring to Duquesne

 About Transferring Credits

-Read the full undergraduate transfer policy here.
+Read the full undergraduate transfer policy in the Undergraduate Catalog.

 - Generally, Duquesne accepts credits from an accredited college or university that correspond to the Duquesne curriculum and in which you have earned a grade of C or higher.